-One variation of Hatha yoga is Iyengar, which focuses on the detail, precision, and alignment of the posture and breath control.
-It helps developing stability, strength, and stamina (R).
+One variation of Hatha yoga is Iyengar, which focuses on the detail, precision, and alignment of posture and breath control.
+It helps develop stability, strength, and stamina .

-Another Hatha variation, called Pranayama, is also known as breathing exercises that benefit for your entire body.
-Pranayama has shown to increase the blood flow and release of toxins from the body.
-Releasing toxins through deep breathing has shown to promote better sleep (R).
+Another Hatha variation, called Pranayama, is also known as breathing exercises that benefit your entire body.
+Pranayama has shown to increase the blood flow and release toxins from the body.
+Releasing toxins through deep breathing has shown to promote better sleep .

 Ashtanga Vinyasa yoga is a physically demanding yoga practice that involves sequences of yoga postures that are synchronized with the breath.
-It is physically more demanding than other types of yoga (R).
+It is physically more demanding than other types of yoga .

-Yoga Nidra, also called yogic relaxation therapy, is a form of gentle yoga that typically comprises of maintaining a shavasana pose (corpse pose or simply laying comfortably) and guided meditation (R).
+Yoga Nidra, also called yogic relaxation therapy, is a form of gentle yoga that typically comprises maintaining a Shavasana pose (corpse pose or simply lying comfortably) and guided meditation .

+The vagus nerve has broad and far-reaching effects on the human body.
 Yoga can stimulate the vagus nerve by movement, chanting, and breathing exercises.
-The vagus nerve stimulation may be responsible for some of the positive effects that the yoga practice has on the brain and emotions (R).
+Some researchers have argued that the vagus nerve may be responsible for some of the positive effects that yoga practice has on the brain and emotions .

 Note: HRV is used for health and fitness and is an indicator of autonomic regulation and vagus nerve health.
 High HRV is associated with fitness, strength, and resilience to stress.